kaltun-dev/CI-Quiz-App/README.md

 -	To the Slack community for being so helpful, informative and inspiring

 - To [W3schools](https://www.w3schools.com/) and [Stack overflow ](https://stackoverflow.com/) for general reference regarding sytax, tags, elements and everything in between.
-- To my mentor Brian bjhore for supporting me, and encouraging me not to give up when everyhing got too hectic and overloaded with pressure at home and with studies.
+- To my mentor Brian Bohare for supporting me, and encouraging me not to give up when everyhing got too hectic and overloaded with pressure at home and with studies.